actio1680/actio1680/README.md

 ### Hola a todos 👋
 #### Bienvenidos a mi Github

-Proyectos con aplicaciones en Sociología y Derecho
+- Proyectos con aplicaciones en Sociología y Derecho

+Estoy trabajando en la realización de base de datos de jurisprudencia y legislación peruana.
+Puedes contactame para intercambiar información.

 <!--
 **Will5678/Will5678** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.